Check the background of this financial professional on brokercheck.finra.org/

 While reviewing Jane’s robo-advisor portfolio, we noticed her taxable investment account was nearly 40% bonds – unusual for someone so far away from retirement.
 We had a conversation with Jane about her risk tolerance and asked if the money was designated for a short-term goal.
 She said no – it was for retirement.
 We mentioned how her current allocation seemed too conservative given her 25-plus-year time horizon.
 Jane was unaware of this.
 She told us that her portfolio was given to her after answering several questions online, many of which she didn’t fully understand.
 We then utilized the strategy we developed for Jane – along with conversations and questions about her risk tolerance – to build her a customized investment plan consisting primarily of growth stocks that we believed best suited Jane’s situation.
 Comparing her current plan to our growth-oriented plan, Jane realized ours best aligned with her goals.

 Another issue we identified was Jane’s significant raise from her employer in the first half of the year.
 Based on her new salary, she was well above the earnings limit to contribute to a Roth IRA.
 Jane was unaware of this rule.
-Her robo-advisor never mentioned the Roth IRA earnings limit, asked about employment changes, or considered a change in income.
+Her robo-advisor never mentioned the Roth IRA and earnings limit, asked about employment changes, or considered a change in income.
 At The Reardon Group, this is an important topic of conversation – among others – during our periodic review process, taking into account your ever-changing situation and objectives.
 We recommended that Jane immediately stop contributing to her Roth IRA to see if contributions made this year could be removed.
 Not only did the robo-advisor not help Jane, they required her to do the calculations herself and inform them the exact amount to withdraw from the account.

 At this point, Jane was ready to move her accounts to The Reardon Group.
 Once the transfer was complete, we implemented the customized, growth-oriented investment plan specifically designed to pursue her goals.
 When tax season came around, we referred Jane to CPAs for her to consider, and her chosen CPA helped calculate and correct the contributions made to the Roth IRA.
 We also coordinated with her CPA to remove any excess contributions and help Jane avoid any unnecessary taxes and penalties associated with her Roth IRA contributions.